 - Export or “print” your final resume version as a PDF file.
 Sending your resume as a PDF ensures that it can be read clearly on any digital platform.

-Please remember to upload your resume to New Teacher Finder once you have access so that it can be shared with principal and hiring representatives who are looking to fill vacancies.
+Please remember to upload your resume to New Teacher Finder once you have access so that it can be shared with the principal and hiring representatives who are looking to fill vacancies.